International, innovative, independent

 Márk has launched his career at OPL as a trainee.
 Since then, he has obtained a Law degree from PTE (Hungary) in 2017, while he also has a BA degree in Communication and Media Studies.
 Some of his extracurricular activities include him being awarded the second place at the National Scientific Students' Associations Conference in the European Public and Private Law section in 2017, and having participated at the European Youth Conference in Strasbourg in 2014.
 Throughout his time at OPL, he has shown pragmatism and receptivity in completing his tasks and eagerness in tackling challenging cases, always ready to offer his support to any lawyer in the firm.

-As such, OPL is constantly looking for new team members with the following features:
+We are always open to new team members with the following features:

 H-1036 Budapest, Perc u.
 6.